What is a Security Deposit on a NYC Rental Application?

 Can a Landlord Ask Me for Additional Securities?

-No. Under the same law passed in 2019 in New York State prohibiting the last month of rent upfront, the landlord can only legally ask for one month's worth for security at the maximum.
+No. Under the same law passed in 2019 in New York State prohibiting the last month of rent upfront, the landlord can only legally ask for one month's security at the maximum.

 Read more: What Credit Score Do You Need to Rent an Apartment in NYC?

-Also, find out what you can do if you are suffering with bad credit, or it just needs a boost.
+Also, find out what you can do if you suffer from bad credit or it just needs a boost.

 You also might be asked if you are renewing your lease.
 Your rent will generally go up the following year.

-If so, you will have to equalize your security to the new rent meaning you'll only need to remit the difference.
+If so, you must equalize your security to the new rent, meaning you'll only need to remit the difference.
 This is standard practice.

 Another reason a landlord can ask you for an additional deposit is if you have a pet, namely a dog or dogs.